Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Plumb-Pro Company of Jacksonville, Florida,

 was purchased in 1995 and its production equipment and inventory were relocated to the parent firm's location in Wadsworth.
-Plumb-Pro® has over 160 premium quality tools, including shovels, meter keys, pipe cutters, saws, soil probes and gloves.
-The company expects continued growth with the addition of the Plumb-Pro® line of tools and additional plumbing chemical products.
+Plumb-Pro® has over 160 premium quality tools, including shovels, meter keys, pipe cutters, saws, and soil probes.
+The company has had continued growth with the addition of the Plumb-Pro® line of tools and additional plumbing chemical products.

 Leading the way in quality and innovation.